Health Impact Assessments

 - provide evidence and recommendations to decision-makers in a timely manner.

-HIAs consider the full range of potential impacts of the proposed decision‒ both positive and negative‒ on health and those factors known to directly and indirectly affect human health.
+HIAs consider the full range of potential impacts of the proposed decision—both positive and negative—on health and those factors known to directly and indirectly affect human health (known as health determinants).
 HIAs provide recommendations for maximizing the potential positive health impacts and minimizing and/or avoiding the potential negative health impacts of the decision.
-In addition to promoting human health considerations, HIAs also encourage democracy, health equity, and sustainability in decision-making.
+In addition to promoting human health considerations, HIAs also encourage democracy, health equity, a comprehensive approach to individual and community health, and sustainability in decision-making.

 - A Review of Health Impact Assessments in the U.S.